Skip to content

 Nested Objective

 A nested objective is an objective that is added as a "success criteria" to another objective, and included in the progress calculation of that objective.
-This "nested" objective cannot be shared with other objectives or plans.

 Example: The Objective "Increase social media campaigns", will be a nested objective to the Objective "To make the brand get lot of likes and views on social media".